Mansour F. Armaly: Early life and education

 Armaly was born in Shefa Amr, Palestine on February 25, 1927, the eldest of eight children.
 Armaly grew up in Haifa, where he completed his elementary and high school education.

 He received his B.A.
 (1947) and M.D.
 (1951) from the American University of Beirut in Lebanon.
 In 1948, his family sought refuge with him in Lebanon after the founding of the state of Israel.

 Career

-After completing his residency in Beirut at the American University Hospital, Armaly left in 1955 to attend the University of Iowa, from which he received a M.Sc. in 1957.
+After completing his residency in Beirut at the American University Hospital, Armaly left in 1955 to attend the University of Iowa, from which he received a M.Sc. in ophthalmology in 1957.
 Armaly became an American citizen and joined the university's faculty in 1958, where he remained for 13 years.

 In 1970, he accepted a position as professor and chairman of the Department of Ophthalmology at the George Washington University Medical Center, in Washington, D.C., serving in that role for 27 years, until 1996.
 From 1980 to 1987, Armaly served as President of the Pan-American Glaucoma Society.